Phase I Trial of Endoxifen Gel versus Placebo in Women Undergoing Breast Surgery

-- Women of child-bearing potential and their male partners must agree to use effective forms of birth control (abstinence is not an allowed method) prior to study entry and for the duration of study participation; should a woman become pregnant or suspect she is pregnant while participating in this study, she should inform her study physician immediately
+- The effects of topical ENX gel on the developing human fetus are unknown; for this reason, women of child-bearing potential and their male partners must agree to use effective forms of birth control (abstinence is not an allowed method) prior to study entry and for the duration of study participation; should a woman become pregnant or suspect she is pregnant while participating in this study, she should inform her study physician immediately

 - The presence of gross skin invasion/ulceration by the breast cancer, or inflammatory changes with skin edema AND erythema; Note: Paget’s disease is permitted